RocketChat/docs-old/guides/administrator-guides/file-upload/README.md

 Time after which Amazon S3 generated URLs will no longer be valid \(in seconds\).
 If set to less than 5 seconds, this field will be ignored.

-> If you run into issues with files not loading consistently for some users located further from server location.
+> If you run into issues with files not loading consistently for some users located further from the server's location.
 Increasing this time might help.

 ## FileSystem